NairodGH/Kidiot/README.md

 You can modify them as you please but keep the basics in place to not break it:
 - 1 baby spawn point
 - 1 mom spawn point
+- walls surrounding the house (we did not make an open-world lmao)
-- only 1 furniture of each type except cactus and electrical outlets
+- only 1 furniture of each type on both floors except:
+  - unlimited cactus and electrical outlets
+  - there can be 1 bathtub per floor
   - 1 WC downstairs if 1 WC upstairs and vice versa
-- 1 bathtub downstairs if 1 bathtub upstairs and vice versa

 ## Balancing